A Lawsuit Story: A Case for Asset Protection

 Research revealed that the contractor, a former drug dealer, had for years run a chain of cons from Hawaii to Texas to Florida leaving a string of victims in his wake.

 The Wakeup Call

-Joe was wiped out financially by the ordeal.
+The ordeal wiped Joe out financially.
 Lawsuits take lawyers and Joe had no money left to pay them.
-The lender seized Joe’s small apartment building and his bank accounts were left dry from the legal bills.
-He and his wife filed a no-asset bankruptcy and were left penniless.
-The contractor ended up in prison for nine months.
-A painful lesson was learned by all.
+The lender seized Joe’s small apartment building.
+Plus, the legal bills had left his bank accounts dry.
+Thereafter, he and his wife filed a no-asset bankruptcy.
+Thus, it left them penniless.
+What is more, the contractor ended up in prison for nine months.
+All learned painful lessons.

 You are Not Alone

 Joe and his family are not alone.
 The United States has just five percent of the word’s population, 70% of the world’s lawyers and 96% of the world’s lawsuits.
-Legal experts agree that there are literally millions of lawsuits filed in the U.S. every year that would not be pursued overseas.
+Legal experts agree that there are literally millions of lawsuits people file in the U.S. every year those same people would not pursue overseas.
 Many of these lawsuits are filed by lawyers who must litigate just to survive.

 A survey conducted by Harris Interactive, revealed the following: